 Skills and Objectives

-I have been fortunate enough to hold senior positions in a variety of industries, including software, services, financial services, and higher education.
-I also founded one company, and joined another in its earliest days to help lead it to a successful exit.
-Discover more below!
+I have been fortunate enough to hold senior positions in a variety of industries, including software, professional services, financial services, and higher education.
+I also founded one company, and helped guide another to a successful exit.

 Startup and Growth Ventures

 I've spent most of my career working in startup and growth-stage companies.
 I founded and led my own startup for over a decade, and spent another decade helping to lead another venture to a successful exit.

 I offer software ventures a wealth of experience in every facet of their business, especially: leadership, product management and marketing, partnerships, pricing, pre-sales, culture, and exit planning.